 Do you know how to help others feel a strong sense of meaning and purpose in the workplace?
-In two previous posts, I shared about the strategies of using self-reflection and community building, and in this one, I will share the last key strategy for developing a meaningful workplace: engage in serving others through your work.
+A key way to do so is serving others through your work.

 Let’s say you have a 9-5 job that does not explicitly serve others, what then?
 No worries!
 Every job helps somebody somehow.
 Think about the social value you provide.
 What is it about what you do that helps others have better lives?
 Journal about it, and collect any positive feedback provided from others about your work.
 Take steps to solicit such feedback, since some workplaces don’t have optimal systems to provide it.
 Don’t ask for direct compliments, but ask people for their frank assessment of how you are doing, both your strengths and your weaknesses.
 Look for both formal and informal opportunities to support and coach others in your workplace.